Mrauk-U District

 Mrauk-U District (မြောက်ဦးခရိုင်) is a district of Rakhine State, Myanmar.
 Its administrative center is the city of Mrauk-U.

 History

 Mrauk-U District was created when it was split off from Sittwe District.

-On December 28, 2023, during the Myanmar civil war (2021–present), the Brotherhood Alliance claimed they had seized the district's police station from the military junta.
+On December 28, 2023, during the Myanmar civil war, the Brotherhood Alliance claimed that, the Arakan Army had seized the district's police station from the military junta.
 Junta forces reportedly responded with air and artillery strikes to defend the police station and the junta’s Thu Taw Ma military base.

 Geography

 Twenty-five mountains have been officially named in Mrauk-U. Kema Taung is the highest place in this district.
 Yulin Jung is the most prominent mountain.

 Administrative divisions

 Mrauk-U District is administratively divided into four townships: